harrysiggins/zapier/README.md

 - There could be a prediction layer built on top of this analysis that could take behavior from earlier cohorts and apply ML to later-cohort data to predict the chances that users will churn (either on gaps in activity or even number of tasks created).

-- With additional time, a more refined dashbaord with stronger analytics and more insights such as the ones listed below would be helpful for other team members:
+- With additional time, a more refined dashboard with stronger analytics and more insights such as the ones listed below would be helpful for other team members:
-1. Cohorts by distribution of tasks over lifespan of user
+1. Cohorts by the distribution of tasks over a lifespan of the user
 2. How impactful new users are to uplifting activity and outweighing increases in churn
-3. Identifying cohorts by new product feature releases or improvements to existing products - vizualize how that may impact churn and activity growth.
+3. Identifying cohorts by new product feature releases or improvements to existing products - visualize how that may impact churn and activity growth.

 #### Access to Dashboard

+Once given Access to QuickSight per email instructions:

+- Ensure that location in top right corner US EAST (Ohio)
+- Dashboard is named 'Zapier - User Analysis'